 Now that we have plenty of acetyl-CoA (from breaking down sugars and fats), the next stop is the Krebs cycle.
 As the word “cycle” in the name suggests, this pathway is a circular loop consisting of ten steps.
 Each step starts with a substrate (e.g., citrate, malate), uses an enzyme, and produces a product.
 The product is then used as the substrate in the next step, driving the pathway forward through the cycle.
 Adding any of the intermediate substrates, either through metabolic reactions or nutritionally, spins the Krebs cycle wheel, so to speak, increasing all the other intermediates since they are interconverted one into the next.
 But for this to occur, there’s an absolute requirement for the acetyl-CoA molecules we gained by breaking down fats or sugars: It provides the fuel, with each turn of the cycle consuming one molecule of acetyl-CoA.
 Each progression through the entire cycle (or turn of the wheel) produces one cellular energy molecule (ATP) and converts three NAD+ into three NADH molecules.
 In addition to the ATP and NADH formed, the intermediate products formed in this cycle are used to build many important molecules including proteins, DNA, and RNA.
 The Krebs cycle is at the center of building molecules and moving cell energy production forward, but, similar to beta-oxidation, activity of its enzymes declines with age as part of programmed aging.
 Three additional pieces of the puzzle enter with the Krebs cycle: (1) adding intermediates into the cycle, (2) providing cofactors needed for enzyme activity, and (3) supporting upregulation of enzyme performance.

 In the three linked cellular energy pathways we’ve discussed so far, we’ve gained a bit of cellular energy (ATP), broken sugars and fats down to produce acetyl-CoA for Krebs cycle fuel, and helped cells build lots of important molecules.
 This has come at the cost of switching a number of NAD+ molecules to NADH.
 This is where the NADH gets put to good use.
-Each NADH molecule carries the potential to produce three molecules of ATP when it’s fed into oxidative phosphorylation (OXPHOS).
+Each NADH molecule carries the potential to produce three molecules of ATP when they are fed into oxidative phosphorylation (OXPHOS).
 The fourth linked cellular energy pathway, OXPHOS, liberates the stored energy from NADH to make most of the ATP for our cells.
 OXPHOS moves through five steps (usually referred to as complex I, complex II, … complex V).
 Each complex uses an enzyme, with the final one—ATP synthase (Complex V)—producing ATP.
 During OXPHOS, NADH is converted back to NAD+, so not only do we get a large amount of cellular energy, when all is said and done, we get it at no NAD+ cost.
 The next puzzle piece is providing cofactors needed to ensure OXPHOS can function.

 Performance of OXPHOS can be slowed because of many factors.
 It can be inhibited by toxins.
 It generally suffers with increased age—it’s part of programmed aging.
-Performance can also suffer at a younger age in persons with poor metabolic health or inflammation, as examples.
+Performance can also suffer at a younger age in persons with poor metabolic health and for other reasons.
 The results of this underperformance include (1) decreased cellular energy production (i.e., reduced ATP), and (2) a lower than optimal NAD+ : NADH ratio.
 If cells don’t have enough ATP, some of their work doesn’t get done.
 And, if they can’t maintain a high enough NAD+ : NADH ratio, many healthspan processes, including cleaning up damage and DNA repair, suffer.
 Calorie restriction, conversely, significantly upregulates OXPHOS performance, boosting ATP production, while shifting the NAD+ : NADH ratio in favor of NAD+ by lowering NADH.
 This OXPHOS performance increase is required for pro-longevity effects from calorie restriction.
 Exercise also boosts OXPHOS, because it triggers gene expression that produces a fitter mitochondrial network.
 The key point is that it’s critical to have high performance of OXPHOS, so more ATP can be produced and a low amount of NADH can be maintained, but many circumstances can inhibit it.
 Nutritional support is focused on upregulating complex I-V enzyme activity and allowing OXPHOS to continue to function at a high level even when faced with challenging circumstances that would normally slow activity.
 This is a central piece of the puzzle.

 One aspect of OXPHOS support is supplying cofactors needed for enzyme function in complex I-V. Another is providing nutrition to upregulate performance of the enzymes involved, helping them to perform at a high level.
 The third is more directly supporting ATP production capability, which, after all, is the primary mitochondrial function.
 It has been estimated that we make (and use) approximately our body weight of ATP every day.
 Without sufficient ATP, cellular life literally ceases.
 Supporting the number and performance of cristae (the folds of the inner membranes of mitochondria) is critical for ATP output, because this is where OXPHOS occurs and ATP is generated.
 Creatine is another critical component; it’s used in the phosphocreatine circuit (also called the phosphagen system).
 This circuit is the fastest way to replenish ATP during times when it’s being rapidly used, such as during intense exercise. elevATP®, a combination of trace minerals from ancient peat (including ionized magnesium) and apple polyphenols, has increased ATP output in clinical studies.
 Finally, ATP must be bound to a magnesium ion in order to be biologically active: What is called ATP in cells usually occurs as a magnesium-ATP complex.